1. Overview

 6. Traversing a Graph

-Now that we have the graph data structure and functions to create and update it defined, we can define some additional functions for traversing the graph.
+Now that we have the graph data structure and functions to create and update it, we can define some additional functions for traversing the graph.

 We need to traverse a graph to perform any meaningful action, such as search within the graph.

-There are two possible ways to traverse a graph: depth-first traversal and breadth-first traversal.
+Two possible ways to traverse a graph are depth-first traversal and breadth-first traversal.

 6.1.
 Depth-First Traversal